0xAX/asm/content/asm_6.md

         jmp _read_first_float_vector
 ```

-The definition of the `.text` section starts from the referencing the external functions: `strtod` and `printf`.
-As I mentioned above, these functions are from the C standard library and we are going to use them to simplify our program.
-After the traditional definition of the entry point of our program we just immediately jump to the `_read_first_float_vector` label.
+The definition of the `.text` section starts from referencing the external functions: `strtod` and `printf`.
+As mentioned above, these functions are part of the C standard library, and we will use them to simplify our program.
+After defining the entry point, we immediately jump to the `_read_first_float_vector` label.
 This is where our code starts.

-Our main goal now is to print the prompt which will invite a user to type some floating point values, convert these values from the string to the floating-point numbers and store them in the buffer which will represent our first vector.
+Our main goal now is to print the prompt, which will ask a user to type some floating-point values.
+We will then convert these values from strings to floating-point numbers and store them in a buffer representing our first vector.
 Let's take a look at the code:

 ```assembly
 ;; Read the first input string with floating-point values